tauseef-dev/Phishing-Website-detection-using-Machine-Learning/README.md

 # Phishing-Website-detection-using-Machine-Learning

-We have Build a chrome extension
+We have Build a chrome extension which can detect Phishing or Malecious website which user visits in chrome browser.

+This Extension is made as a MINI PROJECT for 3rd yr Engineering

-Steps to install the chrome extension:
+*Steps to install the chrome extension:

-Google Chrome -> More Tools -> Extensions
+-Google Chrome -> More Tools -> Extensions

-Click 'Load unpacked extension..'
+-Click 'Load unpacked extension..'

-Open the 'Engineering Module' directory
+-Open the 'Engineering Module' directory

-Phishing Detection extension ready to monitor all the sites loaded on the Chrome browser
+-Phishing Detection extension ready to monitor all the sites loaded on the Chrome browser

 The Phishing Detection Chrome Extension aims to classify, every browsed URL, under phished and non-phished category(on page load). thereby, alerting the user of any malicious activity and prevent intrusion.